JackSwitzerSchool/APSC174/content/notes/injective.md

 weight: 16
 ---

-Function injectivity is when different elements of the domain are mapped to different elements of the codomain.
+A [[mapping|Function]] is injective when different elements of the domain are mapped to different elements of the codomain.

 This is also called "One-to-One"